cdktf/cdktf-provider-googlebeta/docs/googleGeminiCodeRepositoryIndex.java.md

 The location of the Code Repository Index, for example 'us-central1'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.16.0/docs/resources/google_gemini_code_repository_index#location GoogleGeminiCodeRepositoryIndex#location}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.17.0/docs/resources/google_gemini_code_repository_index#location GoogleGeminiCodeRepositoryIndex#location}

+---

+##### `forceDestroy`<sup>Optional</sup> <a name="forceDestroy" id="@cdktf/provider-google-beta.googleGeminiCodeRepositoryIndex.GoogleGeminiCodeRepositoryIndex.Initializer.parameter.forceDestroy"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If set to true, will allow deletion of the CodeRepositoryIndex even if there are existing RepositoryGroups for the resource.

+These RepositoryGroups will also be deleted.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.17.0/docs/resources/google_gemini_code_repository_index#force_destroy GoogleGeminiCodeRepositoryIndex#force_destroy}

 ---